jackbrand900/ccn-rl/README.md

-# Safe Reinforcement Learning with Concept-Constrained Networks
+# Constraint-Satisfying Reinforcement Learning via a Neuro-Symbolic Projection Layer

-This repository contains the implementation and experimental code for our IJCAI submission on safe reinforcement learning using constraint-based shielding methods.
+This repository contains the implementation and experimental code for our submission on safe reinforcement learning using constraint-based shielding methods.
 The core idea is to train RL agents that not only maximize rewards but also satisfy logical safety constraints throughout training.

 ## What's This About?